-- 1. Make sure the installed 24VAC thermostat is capable of controlling the accessory or accessories. - 2.
-Connect the appropriate accessory control wires to the accessory devices from the thermostat (see thermostat manual for connection and setup instructions). - 3.
-If the thermostat is capable of providing a continuous fan call (G signal) during accessory operation: Make sure to connect the thermostat G terminal to the G terminal on the indoor unit.
+- 1. Make sure the installed 24VAC thermostat is capable of controlling the accessory or accessories. - Connect the appropriate accessory control wires to the accessory devices from the thermostat (see thermostat manual for connection and setup

+- instructions). - If the thermostat is capable of providing a continuous fan call (G signal) during accessory operation: Make sure to connect the thermostat G terminal to the G terminal on the indoor unit.
 Set up the thermostat, ensuring the G signal energizes during accessory operation. - 4.
-Select the appropriate fan only airflow for the accessory using the indoor unit pushbutton menus. - 5.
+Select the appropriate fan only airflow for the accessory using the indoor unit pushbutton menus or the CoolCloud HVAC phone application. - 5.
 Using the thermostat, independently test each accessory in parallel with the continuous fan mode for proper airflow.